 Channel routing

-Decide which channels the bot watches, how it behaves in each, and where escalations land.
+Decide which channels the bot watches and how it picks what to answer.

 The model

-DuggAI thinks about Discord in three layers: servers (one or more Discord servers connected to your project), watched channels (specific channels the bot reads in each server), and per-channel rules (autonomy, escalation routing, allowed topics).
+DuggAI thinks about Discord in two layers: servers (one or more Discord servers connected to your project) and watched channels (the channels the bot reads in each server).
+Set the watched channels in the dashboard under Settings → Integrations.
+An empty list means the bot listens in every channel it can see.

 Picking watched channels